 In addition to his Vanguard responsibilities, Davis coaches the Nike Cal Swish girls’ club team

-of Orange County, winners of the 2009 Nike National Championships, and he was selected as a court coach in 2009 for the USA Basketball World University Games.
+of Orange County, winners of the 2009 Nike National Championships, and he was selected as a court coach for USA Basketball on two occasions.

 He is a man strong in his faith, and you can always count on him if you need advice, help, or just a prayer—on or off the court.Leigha (Bednar ’14) McConnell